 First things first!
 Make sure you send out invoices on time.
-If you have a set procedure of sending out invoices quickly, you will not have burn your time chasing them.
-What you can do instead is, send your customers reminders when invoice is due.
+If you have a set procedure of sending out invoices quickly, you will not have to burn your time chasing them.
+What you can do instead is, send your customers reminders when the invoice is due.

-Generally, companies gives 30 days after the invoice is sent, to make the payment.
+Generally, companies give 30 days after the invoice is sent, to make the payment.
 However, you can offer your customers discounts for making the payments on time or even before it.
 For instance, you can offer a discount saying that people who make payments in the first 10 days of sending the invoice will get 2% concession!
 You might start receiving payments early, making your cash flow better.
 Make sure you set a procedure for this too!

 5. Install Payment Gateway to get Payments Faster

-Payment gateway such as PayUmoney offers all payments options such as debit/ credit cards, UPI, wallets etc. It is highly secure and convenient to use.
+Payment Gateway such as PayUmoney offers all payments options such as debit/ credit cards, UPI, wallets etc. It is highly secure and convenient to use.
 Also, it has same day settlement feature for its merchants through which a merchant receives settlements on the same day of the transaction, via IMPS for the amount less than 2lac per day.
 Therefore, you will get your payments on the same day, the customer pays!